An Ba-ul: 2016 Grand Slam Tokyo

 An returned to competition at the Grand Slam in Tokyo.
 Basile was also competing at the IJF's top circuit tournament continuing their budding rivalry.
 After winning by awasete ippon with two seoi nages, An lost in the quarter-final against Japan's Yuuki Hashiguchi when he was disqualified for hansoku make because of a waki gatame, in which An attempted a dangerous ippon seoi nage with an incorrect grip.
 Despite qualifying for the repechage, An did not compete therefore handing his opponent the win with fusen gachi.
 The rematch with Basile did not occur as neither fighters made the finals.

 Fighting style

-An is known for his tactical and methodical style of judo, that has evolve since his junior career.
+An is known for his tactical and methodical style of judo, that has evolved since his junior career.
 An is right-handed but has a left-sided grip.
 He is also noted for his seoi nage, being trained by technician and World and Olympic champion Choi Min-ho.
 His most often used variation is the drop morote seoi nage.
 An has been praised for his versatility on nage to ashi waza combinations, as well as efficient newaza.
 Some of his most commonly used combinations include seoi nage to kosoto gake and kosoto gari to seoi nage.